 members and professionals throughout the region.

-As chairman of the department, Dr. Kwon is ultimately responsible
+In his former position as chairman of the department, Dr. Kwon

-for ensuring that graduates of the esteemed program are
+was responsible for ensuring that graduates of the esteemed

-well-prepared to meet the needs of an ever-changing industry.
-“My
+program are well-prepared to meet the needs of an ever-changing

-students are my investment,” he says.
-“We’re focusing on helping
+industry.
+“My students are my investment,” he says.
+“We’re focusing

-students build a strong foundation…so that when they enter the job
+on helping students build a strong foundation…so that when they

-market or move to another company, the move isn’t such
+enter the job market or move to another company, the move isn’t

 “For the faculty, the real challenge is keeping ahead of the

 developments in the industry.
 In the 1990s, we were talking about